 Babies do not like inverted nipples.
 At all.
 Their tiny little mouths, although equipped with some serious cheek muscle, are not built to eat from inverted nipples.
 So if you have them, I am sorry to tell you, breastfeeding is going to be a struggle and getting your baby to latch, almost impossible.

 There’s a light at the end of the tunnel and it’s called a nipple shield.

-The nipple shield is a silicone, nipple shaped device that suctions to your breast and acts as a sort of nipple extension.
+The nipple shield is a silicone, nipple-shaped device that suctions to your breast and acts as a nipple extension.

 I used a nipple shield for about 4 months with Lily.
 And guess what!?
 Little by little, that inverted nipple popped right out!

 Now Lily can suck on that thing no problem!